Skip to content

 HTML Element Explanation

-• <video>: Used to embed the video file.
-The controls attribute allows the user to control video playback (play/pause, etc.).
+• <video>: Used to embed a video file.
+The controls attribute allows users to control video playback (play/pause, etc.).

 • <source>: Defines the path and type of the video file, using MP4 here.

-• <track>: Defines the subtitle file, the src attribute points to the path of the VTT file, kind="subtitles" indicates that it is a subtitle, srclang specifies the language of the subtitle (zh for Chinese), and label gives the subtitle track a descriptive label.
+• <track>: Defines the subtitle file, with the src attribute pointing to the path of the VTT file, kind="subtitles" indicating that it is a subtitle, srclang specifying the language of the subtitle (en for English), and label giving the subtitle track a descriptive label.

-Store the HTML file and the related video and subtitle files in the same directory.
-Then, open the HTML file (e.g., index.html) through a browser, and you will see the video player.
-The subtitles will be displayed automatically when you click play (if the player supports it and the user turns on subtitles).
+Place the HTML file and the related video and subtitle files in the same directory.
+Then, open the HTML file (e.g., index.html) in a browser.
+You will see the video player, and the subtitles will be displayed automatically when you click play (if the player supports it and the user has enabled subtitles).

 Most modern browsers and video players support subtitle switching.
-You can select different subtitles (if there are multiple subtitle tracks) through the subtitle button in the video control bar.
+You can select different subtitles (if there are multiple subtitle tracks) via the subtitle button in the video control bar.

 • Browser Compatibility: Almost all modern browsers (such as Chrome, Firefox, Edge, etc.) support the <video> element and WebVTT subtitles.
-As long as the VTT file and MP4 file are correctly associated, the subtitles should be displayed when the video is played in the browser.
+As long as the VTT file and MP4 file are correctly associated, the subtitles should be displayed when playing the video in the browser.

-• Cannot Be Directly Embedded in MP4 Files: VTT subtitle files cannot be directly embedded into MP4 files like SRT or other subtitle formats.
+• Cannot Be Directly Embedded in MP4 File: VTT subtitle files cannot be directly embedded into MP4 files like SRT or other subtitle formats.
 MP4 files themselves do not contain VTT subtitle tracks.
-External subtitle files need to be used and associated through the HTML5 <track> tag.
+You need to use an external subtitle file and associate it through the HTML5 <track> tag.

-• VTT Subtitle Styles: In browsers, WebVTT subtitles can be styled to a certain extent via CSS.
-If you need to customize the appearance of subtitles, you can further modify the styles via JavaScript and CSS.
+• VTT Subtitle Styling: In a browser, WebVTT subtitles can be styled to some extent via CSS.
+If you need to customize the subtitle appearance, you can further modify the styles via JavaScript and CSS.

 ASS Subtitle Format

 ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used in anime, karaoke subtitles, and other scenarios that require complex subtitle effects.
-It supports rich style control, including fonts, colors, position, shadows, and outlines.
+It supports rich style controls, including fonts, colors, positions, shadows, and outlines.

 [Script Info]